Part of the Hiring Your First Employee hub.

 If someone asked you, “What would success in this role look like after 3 months?” you would struggle to give a clear answer.

-You know you need help, but the boundaries of the role keep shifting depending on what feels urgent that day.
+You know you need help, but the role’s boundaries keep shifting depending on what feels urgent that day.

-Without clear expectations, you risk hiring someone and them being busy but not actually moving the business forward in the way you need.
+Without clear expectations, you risk hiring someone busy but not actually moving the business forward in the way you need.

 Before you post any job opportunities, you must clearly define what success looks like for the position.
 Many business owners rush into the recruitment process without a concrete plan.
 This leads to mismatched expectations and wasted resources.